pamccombs/macys_deal/notes.md

 user types macys_deal

-shows list of all current macy's deals
+shows list of all current macy's deals:

-- shows titles
+1. Super Weekend Sale - Extra 25%, 15% or 10% off! - Promo code: YAY

-  1. Hosiery
+2. Hosiery - 3 for $30 Hanes Perfect Nudes Sheers - No promo code

-  2. Lingerie
+3. Sports Fan Shop by LIDS - 40% off Markdowns - No promo code

 are you interested?